FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

-For the multi-modal feature, we constructed 10 textual descriptions for each system.
-The descriptions include the parameters' mathematical form in LaTeX, their applications to different fields, the meaning of the parameters, and the types of behavior for different ranges of their parameters.
-The supplemental textual data were generated with the assistance of GPT -5 for well-known systems such as stochastic Lorenz and overdamped Langevin dynamics with Mueller's potential.
+For the multi-modal feature, we constructed $N_{\rm text} = 10$ textual descriptions for each system.
+The descriptions include the systems' mathematical form in LaTeX, their applications to different fields, the meaning of the parameters, and the types of behavior for different ranges of their parameters.
+The supplemental textual data were generated with the assistance of GPT-5 for well-known systems such as stochastic Lorenz and OLD-Mueller.
 For other systems, e.g., predator-prey~\cite{predator_prey_LiLiuWei} and fluxgate sensor~\cite{PhysRevE_fluxgate_sensor}, textual information was manually created.
-The details of the textual data generation and some examples are listed in SM4 in the Supplementary Material.
+The details of the textual data generation and some examples are provided in Section SM5.